buildbycj/smart-one-click-setup/README.md

 ## 🎯 Key Features

 - **✨ One-Click ZIP Import/Export** - Export everything to a single ZIP file and import from a single ZIP file
-- **🎨 Elementor Compatible** - Full Elementor support for templates, page data, and kit settings
+- **🎨 Elementor Compatible** - Full Elementor support for templates, page data, and kit settings (export and import)
 - **🔌 Any Plugin Settings Import/Export** - Export settings from ANY plugin, not just predefined ones
 - **🌐 Remote File Support** - Import from remote URLs with support for presigned URLs (Amazon S3, etc.)
 - **🚀 Smart Import Interface** - Predefined demo imports and manual ZIP upload with tabbed interface